-Carotid artery disease occurs when one or both of the carotid arteries become narrowed or blocked.
+Carotid artery disease happens when one or both of your carotid arteries become narrowed or blocked.
 The carotid arteries carry blood from the aorta through the neck to the brain.

 A stroke can also occur when: